k8ssandra/k8ssandra-operator/docs/content/en/contribute/releasing/_index.md

 git cherry-pick <SHA1...>
 ```

 Note that we don't use the `-n` option here, we want to keep them as individual commits.
-Also, make sure that you move
+Also, make sure that you copy
 the changelog entries to the file corresponding to the current release
 (`CHANGELOG/CHANGELOG-${RELEASED_MAJOR_MINOR?}.md`).